bayareala8s/training/non-technical/leadership/README.md

 3. **Can you provide an example of a successful mentorship or coaching experience you had with a junior engineer?**

-Certainly!
 Here’s a structured example response to the question about a successful mentorship or coaching experience with a junior engineer:

 ---